iMissile/Self.Writing/Notes/python_lang.md

 - [How to use R and Python in the same notebook?](https://www.askpython.com/python/examples/use-r-and-python-in-the-same-notebook)
 - [R and Python Together in Jupyter Notebooks](https://www.joveactuarial.com/r-and-python-working-together/)

+# 25.05.2023
+- [Faiss](https://faiss.ai/).
+Faiss is a library for efficient similarity search and clustering of dense vectors.

 # 17.05.2023
 - COOL!
 [All Pandas json_normalize() you should know for flattening JSON](https://towardsdatascience.com/all-pandas-json-normalize-you-should-know-for-flattening-json-13eae1dfb7dd).
 Some of the most useful Pandas tricks
 - [easy-tictoc 0.0.1](https://pypi.org/project/easy-tictoc/)